 The following is a task configuration file template which allows you to perform basic data replication tasks.

 --- # ----------- Global configuration ----------- ## ********** Basic configuration ************ ```yaml name: test # The name of the task.
 Should be globally unique. task-mode: all # The task mode.
-Can be set to `full`/`incremental`/`all`. target-database: # Configuration of the downstream database instance. host: "127.0.0.1" port: 4000 user: "root" password: "" # The dmctl encryption is needed when the password is not empty. ## ******** Feature configuration set ********** # The filter rule set of the black white list of the matched table of the upstream database instance. black-white-list: bw-rule-1: # # The name of the black and white lists filtering rule of the table matching the upstream database instance. do-dbs: ["all_mode"] # white list of upstream tables needs to be replicated # ----------- Instance configuration ----------- mysql-instances: # The ID of the upstream instance or replication group ID.
-It can be configured by referring to the `source-id` in the `dm-master.toml` file. - source-id: "mysql-replica-01" black-white-list: "bw-rule-1" mydumper-thread: 4 # The number of threads that Mydumper uses for dumping data, new in v1.0.2 and later versions loader-thread: 16 # The number of threads that Loader uses for loading data, new in v1.0.2 and later versions syncer-thread: 16 # The number of threads that Syncer uses for replicating incremental data, new in v1.0.2 and later versions - source-id: "mysql-replica-02" black-white-list: "bw-rule-1" mydumper-thread: 4 loader-thread: 16 syncer-thread: 16
+Can be set to `full`/`incremental`/`all`. target-database: # Configuration of the downstream database instance. host: "127.0.0.1" port: 4000 user: "root" password: "" # The dmctl encryption is needed when the password is not empty. ## ******** Feature configuration set ********** # The filter rule set of the black white list of the matched table of the upstream database instance. black-white-list: bw-rule-1: # The name of the black and white lists filtering rule of the table matching the upstream database instance. do-dbs: ["all_mode"] # white list of upstream tables needs to be replicated. # ----------- Instance configuration ----------- mysql-instances: # The ID of the upstream instance or replication group.
+It can be configured by referring to the `source-id` in the `dm-master.toml` file. - source-id: "mysql-replica-01" black-white-list: "bw-rule-1" mydumper-thread: 4 # The number of threads that Mydumper uses for dumping data. loader-thread: 16 # The number of threads that Loader uses for loading data. syncer-thread: 16 # The number of threads that Syncer uses for replicating incremental data. - source-id: "mysql-replica-02" black-white-list: "bw-rule-1" mydumper-thread: 4 loader-thread: 16 syncer-thread: 16

 Refer to the comments in the template to see more details.
 Specific instruction about